-The operational environment in Canada is attractive and stable, and has attracted high levels of foreign investment.
-Nevertheless, some restrictions remain on foreign investment, and investors may have conditions placed upon them if transactions exceed certain thresholds.
-The overall environment is pro-business, although this marginally differs by sector and province.
+The operational environment in Canada is attractive and stable, and has attracted high levels of foreign investment, although some restrictions remain on foreign investment.
+The overall environment is pro-business, although this marginally differs by sector.
 Union activity is relatively high, and protests by aboriginal groups can disrupt operations.
 There has been controversy over the expansion of the energy industry and the development of various pipelines, particularly those which traverse or terminate in environmentally sensitive areas.
+Some provinces have higher levels of regulation than others.
 The federal-provincial nature of the government entails comparatively high levels of bureaucratic complexity.

-Although maritime sovereignty and resource disputes exist with numerous countries, armed conflict and shoot-down risks are negligible.
+Although maritime sovereignty and resource disputes exist with numerous countries, armed conflict and shoot-down risks are very low.
 Despite increased militarisation of the arctic, a region in which Canada has a leading interest, the likelihood of war on or near Canadian soil is very low.
 As part of a commitment to a more assertive foreign policy, Canada recently announced CAD62 billion in new defence spending to modernise and develop its military, lending capabilities to a force still unlikely to be deployed on a large scale except in response to natural disasters.
-Spillover threat from a conflict between the United States and North Korea exists.
+Spillover threat from a conflict between the United States and other states exists.

 No vaccinations are required to enter the country.

 Routine vaccinations: Consult your doctor to ensure all routine vaccinations - such as for diphtheria, tetanus, polio, tuberculosis, influenza, measles, mumps, pertussis, rubella, varicella, etc. - are up to date (include booster shots if necessary).